 And always remember, half of the enjoyment of a good story is to take the reader someplace that they did not expect.
 Becoming a prolific writer means more than just writing a lot—it means having a lot of stories to tell.

 David Brown is the quintessential Renaissance man.
-He holds degrees in Quantitative Economics, Business and even Theology.
+He holds degrees in Quantitative Economics, Business, and Theology.
 To go with that David has held CPA licenses in multiple states.
 He was also ordained by a major church organization and pastored for several years.
-This makes him a writer with great insight into human reasoning, passions and motivation.
-See his